 Transport is also critical in the debate on Europe's energy dependence.
-At current oil prices Europe imports approximately \notin 250 billion worth of oil every year, or almost \notin 0.7 bn every day.
+At current oil prices Europe imports approximately €250 billion worth of oil every year, or almost €0.7 bn every day.
+Cars are the single biggest consumer in the EU, using around 4.4 million barrels a day, and responsible for 40% of imports.